Future-proofing your business: Tips for smooth InsurTech implementation

 In every software implementation, success should be clearly defined by the implementation team.
 A major part of this definition should be determining which elements are “in scope” vs. “out of scope” for the project.
-When you do this, you keep everyone on the same page and avoid some of the implementation pitfalls that snowball a simple project into an unruly one.
+The groundwork you do before moving forward with purchasing and implementing new technology can make or break your end results.

 Identify and follow your North Star